South Sudan Map

 South Sudan Elevation Map

 Additionally, the Imatong Mountains lie in the south near the border of Uganda.
 This mountain chain is the most prominent in the country and contains Mount Kinyeti.
-At 3,187 meters (10,456 ft) in height, it is South Sudan’s highest peak.
+It is South Sudan’s highest peak at 3,187 meters (10,456 ft).